|

 The Book of Ezekiel is one of the most difficult books in the Bible to understand.
 Ezekiel communicated messages from God many he received through visions while he lived in Babylon among the captive exiles.
 Like St. Francis of Assisi, Ezekiel met with God among nature.
 He is thirty years old, by the river when he sees the heavens open, and he experiences great visions of spiritual astronomy and a call to be a prophet with a commission to be a watchman on a mission.
 He is in exile among 10,000 captives in a time when Daniel is in the court of the king, Nebuchadnezzar.
 10 lesson study in the Book of Ezekiel Lesson 7 EZEKIEL Chapter 37:1-14 VII MAY THE FOUR WINDS BLOW YOU SAFELY HOME

 What was once the great nation was now in exile, creation in captivity, bondage to corruption.
 The hand of the Lord touches Ezekiel and he's drawn out by the Spirit of the Lord who "set me in the middle of a valley full of bones".
 The Lord leads him back and forth among these many dry bones on the floor of this valley and asks Ezekiel “Son of man, can these bones live?”
 “You alone know, O Sovereign Lord” he replies and listens to the Lord who instructs him “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!
 I will make breath (in the Hebrew translation also meaning air, wind or spirit) enter you and you will come to life.
 I will attach tendons and make flesh come upon you and cover you with skin: I will put breath in you and you will come to life.’”
 So he prophesies as commanded and he hears a noise, a rattling sound like an earthquake shaking as the skeletons are formed into a body as the bones come together bone to bone.
 He watches as flesh covers the bones with skin but there is no breath in them.
 The Lord says to Ezekiel: “Prophesy to the breath; prophesy, son of man, and say to it, ‘This is what the Sovereign Lord says: Come from the four winds, O breath, and breathe into these slain, that they may live,’ He prophesies as commanded, to the north wind and its convincing power, to the south wind bringing the Comforter.
 “Awake, north wind, and come, south wind!
 Blow on my garden that its fragrance may spread abroad,” Solomon’s lover sings to him.
 He prophesies to the east wind, its trials and tests, and to the west wind and its blessings which brings understanding in the present time.
 Zeke prophesies to the bones a creative word and prophesies to the winds of the Spirit for God to supernaturally move on these bones and for the winds to breathe life and restoration into these bones, and breath enters them and they come to life and stand up on their feet as a vast invincible army.
 “Son of man, these bones are the whole house of Israel.
 They say, ‘Our bones are dried up, our hope is gone, we are cut off.’
 Therefore prophesy and say to them ‘O my people, I an going to open your graves and bring you up from them.
 I will put my Spirit in you and you will live, and I will settle you in your own land.’”
 The fulfillment of Ezekiel’s vision some 2500 years later are the bones of six million Jews killed in the Holocaust in 1945 and Israel scattered without a homeland is given new life when they are recognized as a sovereign nation in 1948 and the four winds of Earth carry the exiled home.
 In God’s supernatural ability is the power for the dead to be raised and revived.
 Lost hope will find new faith.
 What is written as inspiration in the Bible brings vision to the spiritual dead to find new purpose in the manifestation of life.
 We come to the four winds that enable breath in air to blow on the Spirit of the mind that entitle and transform us and will carry us in song safely home.
 The same Lord who formed human flesh and bones from dust and breathe air into our nostrils to make us living beings shall open our graves and bring us up from them and put his Spirit in us that we may live again.
 Then we will know the Lord has spoken and done this and we will know God.
-Uncle John graduated with high honors from Christian Life International Bible College in 2001 King Solomon & The Queen of Sheba
+Uncle John graduated with high honors from Christian Life International Bible College in Novato, California King Solomon & The Queen of Sheba

 "There was never a king like Solomon Not since the world began Yet Solomon talked to a butterfly As a man would talk to a man" --Rudyard Kipling King Solomon, son of David and Bathsheba, lived in a palace of gold.
 He had the power to move nations.
 He had great wealth, good health, unbelievable abundance, riches and fame, but these were not the things Solomon sought the most.
 He wanted wisdom and understanding, and God grants his wish and his mind is transformed with knowledge, common compassion and sense, spiritual insight, a keen mind, heart to God, and in tune with all of nature.
 He is calm in the sight of bees, learned to build with trees, watches the caterpillar change and approaches the butterfly with "Thank you" and "Please!", and sets his sights on the birds' flight and stars at night.